damwhit/course-report-git-post/README.md

 source projects are hosted on GitHub, so it's a great place to find and contribute to those projects.
 GitHub also incorporates 3rd party integrations (such as kanban tracking and continous integration) to make workflows easier.

-The main disadvantage I can think of with both Git and GitHub is that they both have a fairly steep learning curve.
+The main disadvantage with both Git and GitHub is that they both have a fairly steep learning curve.

 ## Do all developers need to know how to use git or another version control system?